 However, in the EU the right to have stored data corrected and deleted is enshrined in the DSGVO.
 This collides with the revision security of the blockchain, in which subsequent changes are fundamentally excluded.
 In Germany, the Federal Ministry of Economics and Technology is aware of the problem and is working with the digital association Bitkom to find solutions.
 The Swiss Federal Council is also actively working to further strengthen the country as a blockchain center.
 At the end of 2019, a draft law has already been passed which, among other things, will increase the legal security of the blockchain.

-3. Early blockchain training provides
+3. Early blockchain training provides a competitive advantage

 Not only governments are becoming increasingly aware that blockchain will become a key technology in the future.
 Companies are eagerly trying to build up expertise in this area as well.
 It is therefore hardly surprising that blockchain and cybersecurity expertise might be one of the most sought-after applicant qualifications this year.
 The demand for experts is constantly growing – but university degrees and certificates in blockchain technology are still a rather new thing.